sanyaade-teachings/cloud-connection/README_Installation_Android.md

 This section describes all the settings you require to setup the plugin manually if you do not want to use the property sheets.

 #### Compiler params required to build with the google gpg pluging for android
+* NDK tool chain version must be at least 4.8 for x86 build
+* NDK tool chain version must be at least 4.6 for Arm build
 * -std=gnu++11
 * -frtti